Are Nutritional Drinks and Protein Shakes Good for Seniors?

 The goal of nutrient drinks for seniors may be to add calories, address a specific ailment, or add nutrition within specific dietary restrictions.
 For example, if you are looking for a nutritional drink free of soy and gluten, try 310 Shake, a favorite highlighted in the 2022 Sports Illustrated review.

 Ensure is gluten-free and includes a line of shakes developed for support before and after surgery.
 Bob’s Red Mill makes a dairy-free pea protein powder.
 People on a vegan diet may like Evolve, Orgain or Ripple.
-Boost offers products targeted to adults age 50 and older.
+Boost offers products targeted at adults aged 50 and older.

 Some food supplement drinks serve specific health conditions.
 Glucerna, Boost Glucose Control and Boost Glucose Control High Protein are designed for people who have diabetes.
 Jevity and Osmolite are intended for people with kidney failure, COPD (chronic obstructive pulmonary disease) or cancer.